KennethWrong/Merck-label-dashboard/README.md

 4. Uncomment code in app.py that says for deployment
 5. run app.py file and go to localhost:5000
 **NOTE: When deploying like this, changes in the front-end will not show**

+##Future Plans
+- Temporarily using SQLite as a relational database until we get access to AWS PostGreSQL.
+- Will also add ability to batch dump .csv files into S3 Bucket.
+- Containerize and scale web application with docker, k8.

 ## Phase 1 of Website
 <img width="741" alt="Screen Shot 2021-11-22 at 11 34 17 AM" src="https://user-images.githubusercontent.com/70383225/142899733-6c013787-0480-4e1c-81a6-9ed78eebccb3.png">
-- Temporarily using SQLite as a relational database until we get access to AWS RedShift
-- Will implement csv parsing and table lookup
-- Will also add ability to batch dump .csv files into S3 Bucket